The Pixel Slate will land in early December

 - $1,599, Intel Core i7, 16GB RAM, 256GB storage: 2-3 weeks

 Note that Best Buy is also selling some Pixel Slate configurations.
-It originally forecasted that the first pre-orders would land as soon as Nov.
+It originally forecast that the first preorders would land as soon as Nov.
 22, but now says that it will notify customers when it's ready to ship.

 Discuss: The Google Pixel Slate will ship in time for the holidays